Helen H. Wang is an award-winning author, international keynote speaker, and expert on China’s middle class.

 Wang then became an entrepreneur in Silicon Valley Internet start-ups.
-In 2004, she returned to Stanford University as a Reuters Fellow, developing technology solutions for underserved communities.
+In 2004, she returned to Stanford as a Reuters Fellow, developing technology solutions for underserved communities.
 She founded a social venture, e-Mobilizer, to help woman micro-entrepreneurs in developing countries using mobile phone to access online markets.
 E-Mobilizer was nominated twice for the San Jose Tech Museum Award.

 A Forbes contributing columnist and sought-after speaker, Wang now divides her time between consulting for companies doing business in China and helping non-profit organizations make a difference.